 Mrs Marie-Guite Dufay, President of the Bourgogne Franche-Comté region, was elected president of the Cancéropôle Est in September 2016.
 She succeed President François Patriat (2009-2015) and President Adrien Zeller (1st president of the Cancéropôle).

 The board is composed of the President or his/her representative, the scientific and administrative directors, the head of the scientific and clinical council and his/her assistant.
 Its role is to monitor the implementation of the scientific orientations of cancer research in the Eastern region, animation and coordination activities, as well as measures to promote the emergence.

 The scientific and clinical council

-The scientific and clinical council is composed of representatives from each of the Cancéropôle Est's research axes and networks, representatives of the hospital, university and cancer research communities in each of the two regions, the General managers of the cancer centers in the territories of Cancéropôle Est. It is currently led by Professor Elisabeth QUOIX and Professor François GHIRINGHELLI.
+The scientific and clinical council is composed of representatives from each of the Cancéropôle Est's research axes and networks, representatives of the hospital, university and cancer research communities in each of the two regions, and the directors of the cancer centers in the territories of Cancéropôle Est. It is currently led by Professor François GHIRINGHELLI (Dijon) and Professor Gabriel MALOUF (Strasbourg).

 The Cancéropôle’s coordination team is available to answer your questions, as well as to discuss and evaluate beneficial opportunities for your projects.

 We are located at the University Hospital in Strasbourg Hautepierre, Avenue Molière, 67200 Strasbourg (map).